amitrajpurkar/1st_vibecode_exp/docs/index.md

 ---

 ## tools used:
-1. Windsurf AI : .. purchased this one after trying Cursor, Claude, Amp, Codeium, ... research also on licensed JetBrains Idea.
+1. Windsurf AI : .. purchased pro license one after trying
+    * Codex by OpenAI
+    * Copilot by GitHub
+    * Claude by Anthropic
+    * Cursor AI
+    * AMP CLI
+    * Codeium (which i was using for more than a year)
+    * research also on licensed JetBrains Idea.
+    * other coding agents: TabNine, CodeWhisperer (AWS), Kite, Ghostwriter (Replit), Augment Code...
+    * most of these tools cost around $20 per month for Pro-license
 2. Git
 3. MkDocs
-4. Vercel
+4. Vercel and GitHub Pages

 ---